Awagi/wiki-update-tracker/README.md

 It requires a local repository (use [checkout](https://github.com/actions/checkout)) on the active branch you want to check and multiple inputs.

+New in v1.6: Wiki Update Tracker now automatically creates stub files when missing, with the correct header.
+Can be enabled or disabled.

 New in v1.5: set the Frontmatter header `translation-done: false` in a markdown translation file to tell the script the page has not been initialized yet.

 ```yml